micahwoods/atcweb3/content/post/more-about-the-pace-turf-acquisition/index.md

 Here's how I answered those inquiries.

 First, Larry and Wendy have put together such a valuable library of information, and I want to make sure this continues to be available.
-As an example, subscribers to the PACE Turf information service can access reference guides on topics ranges from algae to zebra mussels, and pretty much everything in between.
+As an example, subscribers to the PACE Turf information service can access reference guides on topics ranging from algae to zebra mussels, and pretty much everything in between.
 Curious about black layer,  brown patch, disease diagnostic laboratories, flea beetles, irrigation audits, turf photography guides, golfer education, or water quality?
 You'll find that, and much more, in the [Reference](https://www.paceturf.org/reference) section of the website.

 {{< figure src="references.jpg" caption="The **Reference** section (subscriber-only) is a rapid directory to guidance on pretty much every turfgrass issue you could imagine." >}}